xtianbong/mben6270/GITSETUP_README.md

-# WLU - CP202 - GitHub and Git
+# WLU - CP202 - GitHub and Git - Part 2 of Quiz 1
 This guide will help you create your first local Git repository and push all your changes to GitHub.

 If you have any questions, email jsandoval@wlu.ca.